 #1: The Soap Opera Sequence

-The soap opera style emails is where you tell a story with your emails.
-The stories are open ended similar to a soap opera.
-Because the stories are open ended your subscribers are interested in opening the next email just so that they can find out what happens.
+The soap opera style emails are where you tell a story with your emails.
+The stories are open-ended similar to a soap opera.
+Because the stories are open-ended your subscribers are interested in opening the next email just so that they can find out what happens.

 So in the first email, you may set the stage.
 The second email may be a high drama or a back story.
 Then the email with your epiphany and the final email in the series may be your call to action (CTA).
 There is no set length to the number of emails.
 It all depends on how many emails it takes to tell the story.

 With the daily Seinfeld emails you are just talking about your daily life.
 These emails are about nothing.
 They are random episodes and entertaining stories. the thing to remember is that you are still trying to lead people back to whatever you are selling.

 Many affiliate marketers will do what is called offer stacking.
 Once you're done with the follow-up on the first product then because you still have their information you can send them to a different offer.
 Maybe the new product will be a better match.
 So, you are stacking one offer on top of the other.

 So what is different with high ticket affiliate marketing?

 Many people when they first start out in affiliate marketing they are afraid to ask for the sale so they just go for lower-priced products/services.
 I will tell you that it takes the same amount of effort to sell a low priced product as it does a high priced product.
 If there is no higher-priced offer later in the sales process you will end out losing money, getting burned out, and quitting the affiliate marketing space.